 Because of state regulations, a mutual requires approvals from the state insurance department before it can demutualize.
 Demutualization is expensive, and generally takes from 18 to 24 months to complete.
 As an alternative, some states allow mutual companies to form holding companies, which can own and direct other companies.
 The mutual holding company gains the benefits of stock companies by buying them or forming them as subsidiaries, which can sell different lines of insurance, including life and property and liability insurance.

-Often, the mutual holding company retains at least 51% ownership of any subsidiaries that issue stock so that the proceeds to do not have to be passed to policyholders of the mutual company—a clear disadvantage for the policyholders.
-Furthermore, the policyholders have no voting rights in the holding company, leaving the management of the company unaccountable to the policyholders.
+Often, the mutual holding company retains at least 51% ownership of any subsidiaries that issue stock so that the proceeds do not have to be passed to policyholders of the mutual company — a clear disadvantage for the policyholders.
+Furthermore, policyholders have no voting rights in the holding company, leaving the management of the company unaccountable to the policyholders.

 Lloyd’s of London

-Lloyd’s of London is not an insurance company, but a large insurance marketplace, where underwriters meet with buyers of insurance or their brokers to create an insurance agreement.
-The buyers and sellers—often referred to as Names—negotiate terms and price.
-The underwriting syndicates were restricted to individuals until recently.
-Now, corporations, including insurance companies, can become Names and sell insurance through Lloyd’s.
+Lloyd's of London is not an insurance company, but a large insurance marketplace, where underwriters meet with buyers of insurance or their brokers to create an insurance agreement.
+The buyers and sellers — often called Names — negotiate terms and price.
+Underwriting syndicates were restricted to individuals until recently.
+Now, corporations, including insurance companies, can become Names and sell insurance through Lloyd's.

 Each underwriting syndicate is a separate legal entity, and is responsible for all losses for the insurance that it sells.
 The General Insurance Standards Council of Lloyd’s audits each underwriter annually.
 All premiums for the 1st 3 years are paid into a premium trust fund.
 Losses and expenses are deducted from the fund.
 After 3 years, profits are distributed to the underwriters, or they are assessed a deficiency which they must pay.